freelancerua/yii2-app-advanced-api/README.md

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.

+API instance is configured to return an error wrapped to success response ( HTTP 200) with *success: false* property.

 DIRECTORY STRUCTURE
 -------------------